 - Apply a SUMIFS function to find the total units sold between 12-Jun-2018 to 30-Sep-2018.
 The formula used here is =SUMIFS ($D$2:$D$16, $C$2:$C$16,”>=”&F2, $C$2:$C$16,”<=”&G2)

 =SUMIFS ($D$2:$D$16, $C$2:$C$16,”>=”&F2, $C$2:$C$16,”<=”&G2)

-This section of the formula looking for which column to SUM, i.e. Units Sold column.
+This section of the formula looks for which column to SUM, i.e., the Units Sold column.
 This section looks at the date range as criteria range1.
-For the criteria range, we are giving our criteria as Greater than or equal to 12-Jun-2018.
-This section looking at the date range as criteria range2.
+We are giving our criteria as Greater than or equal to 12-Jun-2018 for the criteria range.
+This section looks at the date range as a criteria range2.
 We are giving the criteria as “Less than or equal to 30-Sep-2018” for the second criteria range.

 Alternative Method for Example #2:

 There is an alternative method, for example, 2.
-We can use the EOMONTH inside the SUMIFS function.
+However, use the EOMONTH inside the SUMIFS function.
 Apply the below formula to get the total units sold.

 The formula is =SUMIFS ($D$2:$D$16, $C$2:$C$16,”>=”&F6, $C$2:$C$16,”<=”&EOMONTH (F6, 3))

-The first part is looking at the sum range, and the sum range is the Units Sold column.
+The first part looks at the sum range, the Units Sold column.
 This is the first criteria range, and the criteria range is the Date column.
-This is the criteria for criteria range 1. i.e. greater than equal 12-Jun-2018.
+It is the criteria for criteria range 1. i.e., greater than equal 12-Jun-2018.
 This is the second criteria range, and the criteria range is the Date column.
-This is the criteria for criteria range 2. i.e. less than equal 30-Sep-2018.
+This is the criteria for criteria range 2. i.e., less than equal to 30-Sep-2018.
 The EOMONTH function obtains this date.